when does liability insurance apply

 Katrin Straub

-A small moment of inattentiveness can quickly lead to high costs.
-A private liability insurance policy often steps in and protects you from financial ruin.
-Find out here exactly when your insurance provides coverage and what pitfalls to watch out for.
+A small moment of inattention can quickly lead to high costs.
+Private liability insurance comes to the rescue in many cases and protects you from financial ruin.
+Find out here exactly when your insurance provides cover and what pitfalls there are.

 The topic in brief and concise terms